 Don’t forget to add your views and perspectives to mine!

 Some words about myself now.

 I have been lucky enough to gain an early perspective on our world’s width and diversity.
 I was traveling back and forth across the Atlantic ocean and over the equator since I was a child.
 Once a year, in the autumn, my mother, brothers and I would leave the approaching Italian winter to join the approaching Argentinian summer.
-It lasted a handful of years, in which my seasons skipped winter at its darkest, and my sun would travel sometimes on my south, sometimes on my north.
+It lasted a handful of years, in which my seasons skipped winter at its darkest, and the sun would travel sometimes on my south, sometimes on my north.

 I was born from an English speaking Italian woman who spent her youth in East Africa, and from a French speaking Italian man who instead spent his youth in North Africa.
 That should make me sort of Italian myself (at least that’s what my passport says; I recently found out here that some call it the “passport country”).
 I though speak English, think in English, dream in English, work in English, write in English, and I apparently had already uttered English words when I blurted out my first Italian ones.
 I didn’t manage to get much French until later, though, to much of my father’s disappointment.

-I am currently living in Sweden with my wife, Cristina.
+I am currently living in Germany.